 Taubenheim knows the importance of the academic body of UND supporting the athletic body and vice-versa.
 “I think it’s really important that from the top, our dean supports athletics and football, and I think that that’s going to trickle down to the students here and I think that in the long run it’s going to be good for not only the Nistler CoBPA, but definitely for the athletic department,” said Taubenheim.

 Taubenheim noted that how important it is.
 “For student athletes to get involved in things like Beta Alpha Psi, or the Accounting Club, or even just in your group projects … the more you’re involved, the better you’re representing that brand, the more individuals are going to want to come watch football.”

 Taubenheim says that the most important thing to UND football coach Bubba Schweigert is championship behavior.
 What is championship behavior?

 “It’s really just a matter of doing the right thing.
 Whether that is going to class, or answering something in class, or doing your homework, or even just out in the community.
 You know, you see somebody throw trash on the ground, pick that up and throw it away.
 Really the entire time that you spend in Grand Forks and especially at the University, you’re representing a brand, and that is football,” said Taubenheim.

-Former UND football player and current chairman of True North Sports and Entertainment, which owns the Winnipeg Jets, will be coming to UND this fall to talk about topics similar to championship behavior as the keynote speaker for UND’s 14th Annual Olafson Ethics Symposium.
+Former UND football player and current chairman of True North Sports and Entertainment, which owns the Winnipeg Jets, Mark Chipman, will be coming to UND this fall to talk about topics similar to championship behavior as the keynote speaker for UND’s 14th Annual Olafson Ethics Symposium.